Hube2/cpt-widgets/README.md

 ***Work in Progress***

-These are a collection of widget templates for use with WordPress (WP)
+These are a collection of widgets for use with WordPress (WP)

-These widget templates recreate the following standard WP widgets for use with Custom Post Types and Custom Taxonomies
-* Date Archive Widget *(completed)*
+## Custom Post Type Archives Widget
+### (CPT-archives-widget.php)

+This is a widget themplate that can be used to create a date archives widget for a custom post type. see comment in the widget for details and instructions.

+This file also includes all the necessay rewrite rules to make date archives work on a custom post type.

-* ~~Recent Posts Widget~~ This is not needed.
-Use the Date Archive Widget, set the type to "Individual Posts by Post Date" and set the limit to the number of posts you want to display.
-Add the title you want like "Recent News" or whatever.
+This widget can also be used as a "Recent Posts" widget for a custom post type.
+Set the type to "Individual Posts by Post Date" and set the limit to the number of posts you want to display.

-* Category (Taxonomy) Widget
+## Taxonomy Widget
+### (taxonomy-widget.php)

+This is a widget that is similar to the WP Category widget.
+This widget will let you choose any taxonomy to use for the terms displayed by the widget.

-* Tag Cloud (Taxonomy) Widget
+## Taxonomy Cloud Widget

-In addition to the standard WP widgets there is also an Authors Widget.

-Besides just creating the widgets, these templates also will create all the necessary rewrite rules when they are needed, for example date archives specific to a post type.
-Also included in each template is a function that will automatically create a Widget Area in WP that matches the post type.

-See instructions for using these widget templates in each of the completed templates.
+### (taxonomy-cloud-widget.php)

+This is a widget that is simialr to the WP Tag Cloud widget.
+Like the Taxonomy Widget, it let's you choose what taxonomy to use.

+## Authors Widget

+working out the details...